Most Common Reasons Children Should Stay Home From School

 - Vomiting and Diarrhea.
 Stay home 24 hours after last episode and encourage fluids.

 - Sore Throat.
 Strep may be present, even without a fever.
 A person with a strep infection may have a headache, and stomachache.
-If your child has been tested positive for strep, your child must stay home for 24 hours after antibiotics have been started and symptoms (yellow drainage and tearing) subside.
+If your child has been tested positive for strep, your child must stay home for 24 hours after antibiotics have been started, symptoms subside and no fever for 24 hours wihout the use of fever reducing medication.

 - Runny nose and cough.
 A child who is feeling run down, not sleeping well due to a cold, or actively sneezing or coughing is not going to be able to pay attention and learn.